 Being mindful of what I eat regularly, I talked to a nutritionist friend to get general nutrition advice on chicken sausage.

-In this article, I’ll share my nutrition facts findings on exactly how much protein and calories there are in chicken sausage and the incredible health benefits it offers.
+In this article, I’ll share my nutrition facts and findings on exactly how much protein and calories there are in chicken sausage and the incredible health benefits it offers.

 Quick Summary

-- Chicken sausage is a storehouse of micronutrients such as iron, selenium, phosphorus, vitamin c, and B12
+- Chicken sausage is a storehouse of micronutrients such as iron, selenium, phosphorus, vitamin C, and B12.

 Protein In Chicken Sausage